wizgurl101/Cake-Shop-Web-Application/README.md

 ## Current progress
 The following feature is being work on at the moment:
 - Product details screen to allow Admin user to list all products and create, edit and delete a product
+- User make an order and use PayPal to process payment
+- Generate a list of product to be bake